dynexcoin/Dynex/README.md

 brew install boost
 ```

-MacOS Silicon M1/M2: You need x86-64 versions of the boost libraries, but Apple Silicon compiles for Arm.
-You can download and unzip the precompiled boost x86-64 runtime libraries to run Dynex on Apple Silicon.
+Note for MacOS Silicon M1/M2 based machines: You need x86-64 versions of the boost libraries, but Apple Silicon compiles for Arm.
+You can download and unzip our precompiled [boost x86-64 runtime libraries](https://github.com/dynexcoin/Dynex/raw/main/libboost_x86-64.zip) to run Dynex on Apple Silicon.